With ears like these, it's not wonder people want fennec foxes as pets!

 What Does a Fennec Fox Eat?

-The smallest canid species are omnivores, and you can feed them commercial dog food.
-If they're kept as pets a canine diet of high-quality kibble is fine but you'll need to add an occasional freshly killed rodent or chick, some fruit, and vegetation.
+Fennec foxes are omnivores, and you can feed them commercial dog food.
+If they're kept as pets, a canine diet of high-quality kibble is fine--but you'll need to occasionally add a freshly-killed rodent or chick, some fruit, and vegetation.
 Though these additions are important, their diet should consist of mainly meat.
 Like cats, fennec foxes need taurine, so make sure that you have an adequate source of it in their diet.
 If you're unsure how to feed your fennec fox, consult experts or a veterinarian about how to keep your pet fox healthy.

 They might be the smallest fox, but they also have the biggest personalities.
-You'll want to crate train them, as foxes are nocturnal animals -- They may be unpredictable if they're allowed to roam freely while you sleep!
-In addition, when you have them out for a walk, they should also wear a harness as it's easy for them to slip out if frightened.
+You'll want to crate train them, as foxes are nocturnal animals and they may be unpredictable if they're allowed to roam freely while you sleep.
+In addition, when you have them out for a walk, they should wear a harness because it's easy for them to slip away if frightened.

 Use your best judgment when considering taking in a fennec fox as a pet.
-Exotic animals may not make the best pets, especially for the price it takes to make them comfortable -- These small mammals cost as much as $1,500 upfront, not including vet, food, and housing costs.
+Exotic animals may not make the best pets, especially for the price it takes to make them comfortable; these small mammals cost as much as $1,500 upfront, not including vet visits, food, and housing costs.
 Granted, many people spend as much as a used car on the most expensive dog breeds.
 If you love foxes, that high price might be worth it.
 Just make sure to be responsible with your new family member!

 Looking for your next pet?
 Find inspiration at our Wide Open Pets Instagram!